SESAME-Synchrotron/BEATS_tomoscan/docs/source/prepare.rst

 Visualize and inspect your 3D data
 ----------------------------------

 To use your beamtime efficiently, you must be able to inspect the recorded data.
 We expect you to know how to do basic operations in ImageJ!
-Take a look at the `imagej`_ section for instructions on how to install and load reconstructions in ImageJ.
+For instructions on how to install and use ImageJ see the section :ref:`Load reconstructed volume with ImageJ`.
 ImageJ is also a powerful tool for image processing and analysis of your datasets after the beamtime!
-If you need more tools, visit our list of 3D image analysis and visualization `software`_.
+If you need more tools, visit our list of 3D :ref:`Data analysis software`.

 Bring enough storage
 --------------------